Richard H. Driehaus

 Thus in 2012, with the University of Notre Dame, he established the Rafael Manzano Award for New Traditional Architecture.
 Endowed with €50,000, it is intended for architecture practitioners working in Spain and Portugal and is granted in recognition of the contribution made by the awardee to the field of architecture and urbanism within a respect for traditional principles, either in the restoration of monuments, public spaces and urban environments of artistic and historical value or in the building of new structures or public spaces which, based on local tradition, are harmoniously integrated into those environments.

-Since then the Richard H. Driehaus Charitable Lead Trust has supported INTBAU (the International Network for Traditional Building, Architecture & Urbanism) in the organisation of a series of initiatives aimed at promoting traditional architecture and urbanism, building trades and the preservation of Iberian heritage.
+Since then, INTBAU (the International Network for Traditional Building, Architecture & Urbanism) has organized a series of initiatives aimed at promoting traditional architecture and urbanism, building trades and the preservation of Iberian heritage.

 These include the Richard H. Driehaus Architecture Competition, unlike so many others, promotes the practice of an architecture and urbanism that preserves and gives continuity to local traditions as well as helping to generate urban structures that are more beautiful and better integrated with our architectural heritage.
 It also promotes the use of coherent building systems and sustainable materials, allowing quality employment to be created for local master artisans.
 This initiative is organised in two phases, allowing the involvement of the of the sites where the projects are carried out.
 In the first phase, Spanish municipalities are invited to submit proposed subjects and sites.
 An international jury then selects the three that best meet the competition’s aims and purposes and whose realisation is considered most feasible.
 The second phase consists of an international architectural design competition launched for each of the three previously selected subjects and sites.
 The international jury then meets again to select the winning architecture and urban design proposals.